magro-project/magro/README.md

 # magro
-A toolset for anyone to create 2D games.
+A 2D game developing environment for anyone.
+GUI script environment "Ikura" or script language "Syake" can be used to develop any 2D games.
+Currently under development!

 ![editor](./editor.png)

 ## Projects
-- Magro editor
+- Magro
-- Syake compiler
-- Magro runtime
+- runtime

 ## Scripts